citation-style-language/documentation/specification.rst

     in an edited book);
     Also used for introductions, forewords, and similar supplemental components of a book

+classic
+    A classical or ancient work, sometimes cited using a common abbreviation

+collection
+    An archival collection in a museum or other institution

 dataset
     A data set or a similar collection of (mostly) raw data